cleverington/cleverington.github.io/_posts/2017-01-25-platos-cave-diversity-and-drupal.md

 Let me give some examples of just the growth in the last few years:

-- In [December 2012](http://www.garfieldtech.com/blog/off-the-island-2013 "Getting off the island in 2013"), Larry Garfield (aka: crell) wrote a piece on "Getting off the island in 2013".
-It was a post about moving away from Drupal 6's and Drupal 7's **Drupal Way** and taking on the coveted "Proudly Made Elsewhere" mentality of other Development Communities in Drupal 8.
-Not inherently about DD&I... or was it?
-Think of how much of a positive impact using the Symfony framework as a base has made in tuning Drupal as an expansive modernized digital platform in Drupal 8?
-The Community **diversified** and profited.
 - May he lead well for a long time, in 2014 our Founder Dries wrote a blog post entitled (Fostering inclusivity and diversity)[http://buytaert.net/fostering-inclusivity-and-diversity "Fostering inclusivity and diversity"].
 - Last [August (2016)](http://drnikki.github.io/2016/08/03/diversity-survey.html), following her powerful Keynote at Drupal Camp Costa Rica 2016, Nikki Stevens outlined a number of Challenges faced with the initial 'Dive In' on just creating a valid, sustainable, reliable Survey on **Diversity of the Web**.
 - Jeffrey A. "jam" McGuire of Acquia [interviewed Nikki](https://dev.acquia.com/podcast/241-nothing-about-us-without-us-diversity-web-nikki-stevens "interviewed with Nikki Stevens") (following her Keynote) on the growth of Diversity in Tech, the **Diversity of the Web** survey being compiled by Nikki and [Nick Lewis](http://www.nicklewis.org/) and how the two instigators actually created a [GitHub repo](https://github.com/drupaldiversity/diversity-of-the-web) and Crowd-Sourced the Survey to make it **actually** inclusive and diverse.